 For our face to face meeting, more than 50 stakeholders came together to discuss a shared care model for allergy.

-The meeting was facilitated by Norman Swan who help guide the meeting participants through discussions around what principles should underpin the shared care model as well as discussing the many issues regarding standards of care, access to care, communication, education and training and collecting and managing data.
+The meeting was facilitated by Norman Swan who helped guide the meeting participants through discussions around what principles should underpin the shared care model as well as discussing the many issues regarding standards of care, access to care, communication, education and training and collecting and managing data.

 Stakeholder consultation - April 2019

 The National Allergy Strategy will be conducting a face to face meeting of key stakeholders to discuss key issues identified by the national online survey regarding a shared care model for allergy.